6 Easy Ways to Dispose of Old Cooking Pots and Pans

 1. Try recycling your old pots and pans

-You can recycle your old cookware.
+You can recycle old pots and pans.
 However, this process requires specific machines, knowledge, and tools you might not have.

 Note the kind of metal your cookware has.
 Is it ferrous or non-ferrous?
 To find out, get a magnet.
 If it attracts the magnet, then it’s ferrous.
 If it doesn’t, then it’s non-ferrous.

-You need to know this because most recycling centers accept either non-ferrous (stainless steel, aluminum, copper) or ferrous cookware.
+You should know this because most recycling centers accept non-ferrous (stainless steel, aluminum, copper) or ferrous cookware.

-Again, if your old cookware is coated with Teflon, try to remove the coating before sending them to the scrap facility.
+If your old cookware is coated with Teflon, remove the coating before sending it to the scrap facility.

-But if you don’t have the time and energy for such, put a call through to the recycle center to know if they accept Teflon coated pots and pans or not.
+But if you don’t have the time and energy, call the recycling center to find out if they accept Teflon-coated pots and pans.
 Please do this before sending your cookware to their facility.

 2. Use as Kitchen décor

-If you don’t fancy the idea of sending your pots and pans to the scrap metal facility, consider using use them to decorate your kitchen.
+If you don’t fancy sending your pots and pans to the scrap metal facility, consider using them to decorate your kitchen.

 You will love this idea, particularly if your pans or pots still look decent.
 But if not, no worries!
 Paint the cookware with gold, bronze, or any color of paint you want.

 However, gold or bronze paints will make your cookware look more attractive and neat.
-Just remove the Teflon coating so that the paint can appear uniform.
+Just remove the Teflon coating so that the color will appear uniform.

 Besides beautifying your kitchen, your old cookware can serve other purposes.